Skip to main content

 Miramar Impact Window Permits — Common Questions

-How long does Miramar take to approve an impact window permit?
+How long does Miramar plan review take for impact windows?

-Does Miramar accept Miami-Dade NOA for impact windows?
+Does Miramar accept Miami-Dade NOAs for window products?

-What wind-load rating do I need in Miramar?
+What is a Notice of Commencement and do I need one in Miramar?

 Want SafeGuard to handle the permit?